ldclabs/ic-panda/README.md

   })
 "

-# Deploys the ICRC-1 token Ledger canister
+# Deploys the ICRC-1 token Ledger canister with the specified initial values
 dfx identity use test-minter
 export MINTER=$(dfx identity get-principal) dfx identity use default